 Configuration Properties Naming Convention Guidelines

-Some general guidelines and rules when choosing naming convention for configuration parameters:
+Here are some general guidelines and rules when choosing naming convention for configuration parameters:

-Shorter names
+Use short names rather than lengthy names

-Never have environment specific keywords in the name of the parameter (e.g., “dev” or “prod”)
+Environment specific keywords (e.g. dev, or prod) should never be in the parameter name.

-Names should be descriptive to clearly indicate which platform or system that parameter is associated with, the name of the platform, and the type of the parameter
+Names should be descriptive enough to clearly indicate which platform or system a parameter is associated with, the name of the platform, and the type of the parameter

-All parameters across the VA organization should be consistently named based on a single canonical model.
+All parameters across the VA should be consistently named based on a single canonical model.
 Example model for the parameter names can contain these globally defined parameter types (this is just an example of what the model can contain):

 host